freeradical13/freeradical13.github.io/index.md

 A [Keystone Species][] is a species that has a disproportionately large effect on its environment relative to its abundance.

+[Interspecific Competition][] is competition among different species in a particular area for the same limited resources.

+[Linkage Disequilibrium][] is a condition in which multiple alleles of different genes in genotypes of a population exhibit non-random associations (e.g. haplotype genetic association, mating behavior, etc.).

 ## Laboratory Techniques

 [In vitro][] describes an experiment run in or on glass and outside an organism's normal environment, whereas [in vivo][] describes an experiment run on an organism in its normal environment.